Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Introduction

 \section{Introduction}

-The novel view synthesis based on the Neural Radiance Field (NeRF) leverages neural networks to model three-dimensional scenes and generates images from specified viewpoints~\cite{nerf}.
+The novel view synthesis based on the Neural Radiance Fields (NeRF) leverages neural networks to model three-dimensional scenes and generates images from specified viewpoints~\cite{nerf}.
 In general, NeRF-based approaches demonstrate proficiency in producing high-quality rendering for novel views with sparse inputs, effectively handling materials with specular and translucent properties.
 This versatility positions them for diverse applications in autonomous navigation~\cite{navigation}, virtual reality/augmented reality~\cite{vr}, and beyond~\cite{ide-3d,nerffacelighting}.
 Despite these merits, current methods face challenges in achieving a balance between high-quality rendering and real-time rendering, particularly when deployed on mobile devices.

 The rendering speed of neural radiance fields is significantly influenced by the chosen representation, with notable implications for sampling requirements and query costs~\cite{plenoctrees}.
 Typically, the original NeRF uses deep multilayer perceptrons (MLPs) to model neural radiance fields, relying on dense sampling for querying to approximate integrals in volume rendering.
 Unfortunately, this approach typically causes excessively long rendering times.
-A substantial amount of effort has explored alternatives such as implicit voxel representations~\cite{dvgo, snerg, nsvf, plenoxels, instantngp, kilonerf} and explicit mesh representations~\cite{mobilenerf, nerf2mesh, nerfmeshing, bakedsdf}, aiming to exclude irrelevant regions for computation.
-These methods reduce the number of sampling points and employ smaller MLPs to expedite rendering.
-However, even though approaches based on implicit voxels can achieve high-quality rendering in complex scenes, the dense sampling in non-empty regions is prohibitively expensive.
+A substantial amount of effort has explored alternatives such as voxel representations~\cite{dvgo, snerg, nsvf, plenoxels, instantngp, kilonerf} and mesh representations~\cite{mobilenerf, nerf2mesh, nerfmeshing, bakedsdf}, aiming to exclude irrelevant regions for computation.
+These methods reduce the number of sampling points and employ smaller MLPs or no MLPs to expedite rendering.
+However, even though approaches based on voxels can achieve high-quality rendering in complex scenes, the dense sampling in non-empty regions is prohibitively expensive.
+3DGS~\cite{3dgs}, with its Gaussian representation and Splatting rendering method, also reduces the number of sampled points in rays, achieving real-time rendering of high-resolution scenes.
+But its high memory usage and platform-related sorting strategies hinder its widespread applications, especially on mobile devices.